 To reduce the complexity of the model, we estimated upper limits on the eccentricity of the mutual orbits by fitting the data from the best covered apparitions: the 2001 apparition for 1999 KW4 and the 2013 apparition for 2001 SL9.
 The model includes a precession of the line of apsides.
-The pericenter drift rate depends on the mutual orbital period, the mutual semimajor axis and on the polar flattening of the primary (see Murray and Dermott, 1999, Eq.
-(6.249)).
-While we know the first two parameters quite well, the polar flattenings are poorly constrained from the data (see Tables 4 and 5).
-We therefore fit the drift rate as an independent parameter.
-Its initial values were stepped in a range from 0 to 25° /day.
-This range reflects the uncertainties of the three parameters determining the drift rate.
+The pericenter drift rate depends on the polar flattening of the primary (see Murray and Dermott, 1999, Eq.
+(6.249)), but as the polar flattenings are poorly constrained from the data (see Tables 4 and 5), we instead fit the drift rate as an independent parameter.
+Its initial values were stepped in a range from zero to 25° /day.
+This range encompassed all plausible values for the flattening of the primaries and other parameters of the systems.

-$[\]overline{^2 \Delta M_d}$ of 2001 SL9 was sampled on the larger interval because in our initial modeling runs, there appeared possible solutions at high positive ΔM_d values.
+1 ΔM_d of 2001 SL9 was sampled on the larger interval because in our initial modeling runs, there appeared possible solutions at high positive ΔM_d values.
 Therefore, we expanded the interval in order to examine them; there turned out to be no significant solution at high ΔM_d finally.